-Disbudding calves is the most common practice of horn removal on Australian dairy farms.
+Disbudding calves is the most common practice for removing horns on Australian dairy farms.

 It is the least painful approach when done correctly.
-When compared to de-horning older cattle it is less likely to cause infection.
+When compared to dehorning older cows, it is less likely to cause infection.

-Removal of the horns of cattle is a common welfare procedure designed to lessen injury to the animals, and to handlers of dairy stock.
+Disbudding and dehorning dairy cows is a common welfare procedure designed to lessen injury to the animals and to handlers of dairy stock.

-Dairy Australia has been working with farmers to encourage the disbudding of calves at 6 - 8 weeks of age rather than de-horning cattle at an older age.
-Survey results report that since the Nation Dairy Industry Animal Welfare Strategy has been in place:
+Dairy Australia has been working with farmers to encourage the disbudding of calves at six to eight weeks of age, rather than de-horning cattle at an older age.

-1. Most dairy farmers that disbud their calves do so at the correct age, using proper equipment.
+Survey results show that most dairy farmers who disbud their calves do so at the correct age (six to eight weeks), using proper equipment.

-The following videos show how to disbud calves at less than 2 months of age using the hot iron cautery technique with pain relief:
+The following videos demonstrate how to disbud calves at less than two months of age using the hot iron cautery technique with pain relief: